gamingumar/react-directory-structure/README.md

 # react-directory-structure
+An opinionated React Native / React boilerplate for starting new Project.

-React Native App directory structure with some basic boilerplate including some reusable components and context setup
+- React Native App directory structure with some basic boilerplate including some reusable components and context setup.
+- I use this to start new React Native project and similar structure can also be followed in React Web Projects.
+- Browse through the src/ folder

 ## Features
 - Context API
-- Components
+- Components / Screens
 - Hooks
-- API Setup
+- API Services Setup

-Basic boilerplate for starting a new React Native project

-Inspired by Ignite typescript boilerplate. https://github.com/aerian-studios/ignite-typescript-boilerplate
+- Config
+- Library Helpful functions
+- Navigation
+- Assets and Themes
+- Typescript

-### Recommended Libs:
+### Recommended and Required Dependencies:

 ```
 "dependencies": {